AbiosGaming/desktop-stream-viewer/docs/setup_linux.md

 sudo apt-get install vlc
 ```

-GTK+ and Python3 should already be installed by default, so all we need to do is
-install the `gobject-introspection` for Python3.
+If Qt5 is not installed by default, go ahead and install that.
 ```
-sudo apt-get install python3-gi
+sudo apt-get install qt5-default
 ```
 ## Getting up to speed
 Before continuing, clone the repo to your local computer.
 ```